Cardinal Strike tests readiness, builds lethal Airmen

-Airmen load a simulated casualty into a military vehicle during Exercise Cardinal Strike at Scott Air Force Base, Illinois, June 10, 2025.
-The medical evacuation drill aimed to assess response time and coordination under battlefield conditions.
-(U.S. Air Force photo by Airman 1st Class Daisy Quevedo)
+U.S. Air Force Airmen participate in Cardinal Strike 2025, a combat readiness exercise, at Scott Air Force Base, Illinois, June 1-11, 2025.
+This exercise tested rapid deployment capabilities, multi-domain operations and unit readiness in austere environments.
+(U.S. Air Force video by Senior Airman De'Quan Simmons, Airman 1st Class Devin Morgan and Airman 1st Class Daisy Quevedo)

 |Date Taken: